SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ### Test Cases
 Can be found as TestCases.pdf????
 TODO:add this to the appendix
 ### Test Cases Result
 Can be found as ......
-TODO:add this to the appendix
+TODO:add this to the appendix\

+## Appendix 3.1 Source Code
+### AuthController.cs
+Can be found as System/LogicServer/RESTAPI/Controllers/AuthController.cs
+### SecureAuthService.cs
+Can be found as System/LogicServer/RESTAPI/Services/SecureAuthService.cs
+### gRPCUserRepository.cs
+Can be found as System/LogicServer/gRPCRepo/gRPCUserRepository.cs
+### data_protocol.proto
+Can be found as System/DataServer/DataServer/src/main/proto/data_protocol.proto
+### UserServiceImpl.java
+Can be found as System/DataServer/DataServer/src/main/java/via/sep3/dataserver/service/UserServiceImpl.java
+### HttpCourseService.cs
+Can be found as System/ClientApp/BlazorApp/Services/HttpCourseService.cs
+### CoursesController.cs
+Can be found as System/LogicServer/RESTAPI/Controllers/CoursesController.cs
+### gRPCCourseRepository.cs
+Can be found as System/LogicServer/gRPCRepo/gRPCCourseRepository.cs
+### CourseServiceImpl.java
+Can be found as System/DataServer/DataServer/src/main/java/via/sep3/dataserver/service/CourseServiceImpl.java

 ## Appendix 4.1 Relation Schema
 ### Relational Schema